-Julie has needs in multiple areas that could be addressed in future Recovery Plans.
-The needs that are most relevant to her overall goal of spending more time with her family are:
+Julie has needs in multiple areas that could be addressed in future recovery plans.
+The needs that are most relevant at the present time to her overall goal of spending more time with her children and grandchildren are as follows:

-• Family relationships: Julie's children, Carmen and Anthony, do not want to visit their mother when she is drinking alcohol, as she can be short and irritable-especially when she stops taking care of herself and her apartment.
+Family relationships: Julie's children, Carmen and Anthony, do not want to visit their mother when she is drinking alcohol, as she can be short and irritable -especially when she stops taking care of herself and her apartment.
 They complain that the space is so filthy that it is not safe for the grandchildren to be there.
 Carmen and Anthony say they would be willing to visit if Julie could take better care of the apartment and herself.

-- Symptom management: Julie has survived highly traumatic events in her life as she was sexually molested from the age of 9 to 13 by a trusted adult male neighbor-after which she increasingly developed symptoms of PTSD, including flashbacks, sleep disturbance, depression, and hyper vigilance toward others.
-She has had periods of time when she used effective coping strategies, managed her symptoms and felt she was doing well.
-For the past 2 years, Julie's symptoms of irritability, and severe depression have intensified and she tends to rely on alcohol to manage this distress. - Health concerns: Julie has uncontrolled high blood pressure.
+- Symptom management: Julie has survived highly traumatic events in her life as she was sexually molested from the age of nine to 13 by a trusted adult male neighbor-after which she increasingly developed symptoms of PTSD, including flashbacks, sleep disturbance, depression, and hyper vigilance toward others.
+She has had periods of time when she used effective coping strategies, managed her symptoms, and felt she was doing well.
+For the past two years, Julie's symptoms of irritability and severe depression have become much worse, and she tends to resort to the use of alcohol to manage her distress. - Health concerns: Julie has uncontrolled high blood pressure.
 Beverly played a big role in helping Julie with doctor's appointments and medication, but since Beverly died, Julie has not been taking medication for hypertension or visiting her doctor. - Social relationships: Julie acknowledges that since Beverly died, she has not visited with other family or friends.
 She had belonged to a book club but says now that she cannot concentrate on reading and it tires her eyes.
 She says, "I guess I am lonely and that can get me into trouble."
 (Meaning she often uses alcohol when she feels lonely). - Residential support: Julie reports that she has "never been much of a housekeeper."
 Beverly performed all of the household chores.
 Julie feels overwhelmed by the amount of cleaning and laundry that she has to do.
-She doesn't know where to start, and at times, is simply too depressed to initiate any of these activities.
+She doesn't know where to start and at times is simply too depressed to initiate any of these activities.

 Julie has a number of strengths and interests that she can draw upon in order to overcome the difficulties she is currently experiencing.
-Julie is intelligent, well educated, and has worked successfully in the past as a research assistant and writer.
-She has many interests including knitting, making baby clothes, walking, and reading.
-Julie has enjoyed long periods of time when she was feeling well and had few problems caused by symptoms or alcohol.
+Julie is intelligent, is well educated, and has worked successfully as a research assistant and writer.
+She has many interests, including knitting, making baby clothes, walking, and reading.
+Julie has enjoyed long periods of time when she was feeling well and only rarely had problems caused by symptoms or alcohol.
 During these times, Julie actively used both professional supports as well as a range of personal wellness strategies.